-This warming, comforting maple oatmeal is a great autumn breakfast.
+This warming, comforting maple oatmeal is a great breakfast for fall.
 Brighten up chilly, dark mornings with a delicious bowl of porridge.
 All you need is three ingredients and five minutes!

-For two portions of oatmeal, add 100 g porridge oats and 300 ml milk to a pot.
+For two portions of oatmeal, add porridge oats, milk and maple syrup to a pot.
 Combine and cook for approximately 5 minutes, or until the porridge has reached the desired consistency.
 Place in bowls, and serve with your choice of toppings.
 It is really that easy!

 - 100 g porridge oats

 - 300 ml milk (I used almond milk)

 - Add porridge oats, your choice of milk and 3 tsp maple syrup to a pot.
 Cook on medium heat for 5 minutes until you have porridge consistency.

 - Place in a bowl, and add toppings.
 I used pecans, pumpkin seeds and maple syrup, but feel free to use the ones you prefer.